avinashk07/backgrid-group/README.md

 # Backgrid Column Grouping

-Grouping of columns based on column names in a Backgrid table.
+Group by multiple columns in a Backgrid table.